Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Approximating Nash social welfare

 \section{Approximating Nash social welfare}

-As an application of the spending restricted auction algorithm in Section~\ref{section:spendingRestricted}, we give a polynomial-time $(2{e^{1/2e}}+\epsilon) \approx 2.404$-approximation algorithm for the NSW problem under budget-additive separable piecewise linear concave (SPLC) utilities---the common generalization of the models in \cite{anari2018nash} and \cite{garg2018approximating}.
+As an application of the spending restricted auction algorithm in Section~\ref{section:spendingRestricted}, we give a polynomial-time $(2{e^{1/2e}}+\epsilon) \approx 2.404$-approximation algorithm for the NSW problem under capped separable piecewise linear concave (SPLC) utilities---the common generalization of the models in \cite{anari2018nash} and \cite{garg2018approximating}.
 We consider an instance of the NSW problem with $n$ agents and $m$ goods, in which we have $D_{j}$ units (copies) of good $j$.
-Each agent $i$ has a budget-additive SPLC utility function defined as follows (see Figure~\ref{figure}).
+Each agent $i$ has a capped SPLC utility function defined as follows (see Figure~\ref{figure}).
 For every good $j$, agent $i$ has $k_{ij}$ {\em segments} with \emph{strictly} decreasing utility rates $u_{ij1}>u_{ij2}>\ldots>u_{ijk_{ij}}\ge 0$.
 Segment $t\in [k_{ij}]$ has length $d_{ijt}$ and agent $i$ values at $u_{ijt}$ each of the units in the segment.
+Each variable $d_{ijt}$ takes positive integral values.
 We assume that $\sum_{t\in[k_{ij}]} d_{ijt} = D_j$.
 Furthermore, agent $i$'s utility is capped at $U_i$, i.e., their utility is the minimum of $U_i$ and the sum of the utilities accumulated from the goods.